nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

   - Preload the images to a registry that's accessible to your system, to allow pulling the images from the registry.
     When using this method, set `registy.dependantImageRegistryURL` to the URL of an accessible local registry that contains the preloaded images (thus overriding the default location of `quay.io/nuclio`, which isn't accessible in air-gapped environments).
     <br/><br/>
-    > **Note:** To save yourself some work, you can use the [prebaked Nuclio registry](https://github.com/nuclio/prebaked-registry), either as-is or as a reference for creating your own local registry with preloaded images.
+    > **Note:** To save yourself some work, you can use the [pre-baked Nuclio registry](https://github.com/nuclio/prebaked-registry), either as-is or as a reference for creating your own local registry with preloaded images.

 - To use the Nuclio templates library (optional), package the templates into an archive; serve the templates archive via a local server whose address is accessible to your system; and set `dashboard.templatesArchiveAddress` to the address of this local server.